Tag Archive for: horse in work

 Did you know it’s perfectly ok to adjust the amount of feed you give your horse from day to day??

 To help prevent this, you can simply adjust how much you feed according to how much work is being done.
-Using FeedXL, you can create balanced diets for rest days, light work days and harder work days, with less calories in the diet for rest days and increasing calories for light and harder work days.
+Using FeedXL, you can create balanced diets (using the same ingredients with minor modifications) for rest days, light work days and harder work days, with less calories in the diet for rest days and increasing calories for light and harder work days.
 Then feed each diet according to the work your horse does on any particular day.
 That way you will be matching you horse’s calorie intake with his requirements and should see lovely level behavior, regardless of days off.

 The second reason we recommend you adjust feed according to work is for weight control… because if you feed excess calories to a horse or pony you will potentially also get weight gain, particularly in easy keepers!